Q. Does the Full Gospel Churches of Australia credential women as ministers?

 Q. Is the Application Form the only thing I will need to supply in order to receive a credential?

 A. Our application process starts with the receipt of an application form, together with the supporting documents outlined within the application.
 This allows the Credential Committee to begin to gain an understanding of the applicant, their position and work.
 Applications go through a fact-check process to ensure their validity.
-After an application is approved, further documentation may be required in order to satisfy the compliance obligations all ministers have under the various State and Commonwealth Government legislation and community expectations.
+After an application is approved, further documentation is required in order to satisfy the compliance obligations all ministers have under the various State and Commonwealth Government legislation and community expectations.

 Q. Do I have to possess a degree in order to be approved as a minister of the gospel?